 It's a two-parter:

-The standard deduction is a set amount the IRS lets you take, no questions asked.
-For single filers, the 2019 standard deduction is typically $12,200.
-It's double that if you’re married and filing jointly.
-There are a few cases when that number would be different.
-Like if someone claims you as a dependent.
+…is what the IRS lets you subtract from your taxable income, no questions asked.
+For single filers, the 2021 standard deduction is typically $12,550.
+Double that if you’re married and filing jointly.
+But it could be higher or lower based on your age, whether you’re blind or if someone claims you as a dependent.
 The IRS’s Interactive Tax Assistant can give you a final answer.

-Itemized deductions require you to do some HW.
-As in, make a list of everything you paid for that could qualify.
+…require you to do some HW.
+As in, make a list of everything you paid for during the tax year that could qualify.
 You’ll find yourself asking ‘is this deductible?’ a lot.
-It could be a 'yes' to medical expenses that add up to a certain percentage of your income, mortgage interest, property taxes, certain biz costs, charitable donations (nice), and some student loan interest.
+It could be a 'yes' to medical expenses that add up to a certain percentage of your income, mortgage interest, property taxes, certain biz costs, and charitable donations.

 The American Opportunity Tax Credit helps offset the high cost of higher education.
 It’s worth up to $2,500 a year for each eligible student in your household.
 And 40% of it (up to $1,000) is refundable.

-You might also qualify for state and local tax credits.
-By doing things like installing an energy-efficient water heater and installing solar panels.
+You might also qualify for state and local tax credits by doing things like installing an energy-efficient water heater or solar panels.
 Green recognize green.